Analysis of the Ensemble Kalman--Bucy Filter for correlated observation noise: Introduction

 For any sufficiently regular and integrable testfunction $\phi$, the weak form of the Kushner--Stratonovich equation \cite{BainCrisan}, \cite{NueReiRoz}

-is satsfied.
+is satisfied.
 Hereby $\generator_t$ is the generator associated to \eqref{SDE correlated observation noise} and $R_t:=\Gamma_t\Gamma_t^{\mathrm{T}}$.
-In many applications the dimension of the signal $d_x$ is too large, so that an approximation of \eqref{correlated KSE} using standard numerical PDE solvers becomes unfeasible.
-Instead practitioners rely on Monte-Carlo methods, among which the EnKBF has proven successful, to approximate $\eta$.
+In many applications the dimension of the signal $d_x$ is too large, so that an approximation of \eqref{correlated KSE} using standard numerical PDE solvers becomes infeasible and even in one dimension they are not efficient for unstable/transient signals.
+Sequential Monte-Carlo type methods called particle filters provide an alternative approximation of the optimal filter that is often considered, however these methods can suffer from weight degeneracy which makes them scale poorly with the state dimension.
+Instead practitioners often rely on EnKBFs, which, even though they only provide an approximation to the optimal filter in the linear Gaussian case, have proven to be a successful tool for Data Assimilation tasks even for nonlinear signals.
+A particular version of EnKBF that will be the main focus of this paper is